ewcross/42libasm/README.md

 # libasm

-A basic assembly language project.
+A basic assembly language project, to learn and practise the basics of assembly.

 Re-write the following functions (from a previous c project) in x64 assembly, using the Intel syntax: